January 13, 2020

 That way, I could find a way of keeping fit that worked with my body instead of working against it.
 This is when I started to develop an interest in Pilates.

-As a movement practice Pilates is about gaining and developing understanding and control of your body and movements.
-It’s about developing motor control and improving your core stability and posture.
+As a movement practice, Pilates is about gaining and developing an understanding of how to control your body and movements.
+It’s about developing motor control and improving your joint stability, core stability and posture.

-Because of Pilates, I was able to avoid what could have been a nasty shoulder injury in my late 20’s and have spent the best part of the last decade refining and understanding how my body moves through Pilates and subsequently feel like if I wanted to I could take up any activity with confidence – nothing seems beyond my reach.
+Because of Pilates, I was able to avoid what could have been a nasty shoulder problem in my late 20s and have spent the best part of the last decade refining and understanding how my body moves through Pilates and subsequently feel like if I wanted to I could take up any activity with confidence.

-What is it you would love to take up or feel more physically capable in?
+What is it you would love to take up or feel more physically capable of?